Global Languages and Cultural Studies

 Requirements

-The majors under this track are: GCS: French and Francophone Studies; GCS: Japanese Studies; GCS: Latin American/Latinx Studies. - Two interdisciplinary minors are housed in the Global Languages and Cultural Studies Department: Latin American/Latinx Studies and Linguistics.
+The major under this track is: Spanish Language and Culture; the minors under this track are French Language and Culture and Spanish Language and Culture. - Two interdisciplinary minors are housed in the Global Languages and Cultural Studies Department: Latin American/Latinx Studies and Linguistics.
 The faculty work closely with affiliate departments to meet the curricular needs of individual students.
 Students should consult with appropriate faculty for advising.

 - Preparation to effectively benefit from experiences abroad;